translate/pootle/docs/features/searching.rst

 Options:

+- Phrase Match **(default: off)** -- search matching specified phrase.
+With this option on searching for "file table" will not find "table file".
-- Exact Match **(default: off)** -- search in a case sensitive manner.
+- Case-sensitive Match **(default: off)** -- search in a case sensitive manner.
   With this option on searching for "File" will not find "file".